harrycwa127/satellite_delay_analysis-FYP-/README.md

 After the Simulator is started, the result window will be popup as below.
 ![Setting Window](readme_img/path.png)

-The detail data will be stored as analysis result.xls in the results folder.
+The detailed data will be stored as analysis result.xls in the results folder.